 Millennials are a rapidly growing consumer market and source of talent for fashion companies.
 If brands want this influential demographic on board, they need to be authentic and transparent.
 The millennial demographic is also the most in-touch generation so far: it is absolutely important that they feel like they are a part of something by engaging with the brands they like.
 Students will be asked to design a sustainable initiative for a selected fashion or luxury brand and think about the best way to communicate it.
 Their output will be evaluated by an industry expert.

 Doing business is like playing chess.
 In order to beat the competition in your industry you have to foresee what other companies will do and make your move accordingly.
 In this lab students will learn how can an optimal choice be made, in particular for a business organization, while taking into consideration a variety of possible decisions by partners and competitors.
 At the end on the week students will be asked to put themselves in the shoes of a CEO facing an important dilemma and to present their conclusions to a senior representative of the Italian business community.

-Attendees receive 12 classroom hours per week: each course will consist of 4 morning sessions (lectures and exercises) and 3 afternoon team-working sessions on a specific project (one afternoon session will be dedicated to a company visit).
+Attendees receive 12 classroom hours per week: each course will consist of 4 morning sessions (lectures and exercises) and 3 afternoon team-working sessions on a specific project (one afternoon session will be dedicated to a company visit/field trip).
 Teams will present their projects to a manager or an entrepreneur for feedback on Friday morning.